sunyatin/ASCEND/README.md

 - `targetpop: [STRING]` the label of the target population
 - `seed: [INT]` a seed for the random sampling of outgroup individuals (if this option is not provided, will use the current timestamp as a seed)

-The script will basically output the data subset to the target samples along with `outgroupsize` random individuals that have been set with the population label `OUTGROUP`.
+The script will basically output the genotype matrix for the target samples along with `outgroupsize` random individuals that have been set with the population label `OUTGROUP`.

 Note that if you use ASCEND after `pickoutgroups.py`, make sure that the option `outpop` in ASCEND is set as:

   `outpop: OUTGROUP`

 ### Full usage example